Edward144/PHPMailer-Bulk-Send/README.md

 ## Reply and From addresses

-The reply_address, reply_friendlt, from_address and from_friendly parameters can all be set within the **smtp_credentials.php** file.
+The reply_address, reply_friendly, from_address and from_friendly parameters can all be set within the **smtp_credentials.php** file.
 As these will generally be used alongside an SMTP service and you may not wish to have to set them every time.

 If both the **smtp_credentials.php** file and the inline CLI parameters are supplied, then the CLI parameters will override the file.